cgotelli/Bedload-LHE/README.md

 The script for this step is the next task to address.

 ## References
 - Elgueta-Astaburuaga, M. A., & Hassan, M. A. (2017).
-Experiment on temporal variation of bed load transport in response to changes in sediment supply in streams.
-Water Resources Research, 53, 763–778. https://doi.org/10.1002/2016wr019460
+Experiment on temporal variation of bed load transport in response to changes in sediment supply in streams. *Water Resources Research*, 53, 763–778. https://doi.org/10.1002/2016wr019460
 - Frey, P., Ducottet, C., & Jay, J. (2003).
-Fluctuations of bed load solid discharge and grain size distribution on steep slopes with image analysis.
-Experiments in Fluids, 35, 589–597. https://doi.org/10.1007/s00348-003-0707-9
+Fluctuations of bed load solid discharge and grain size distribution on steep slopes with image analysis. *Experiments in Fluids*, 35, 589–597. https://doi.org/10.1007/s00348-003-0707-9
 - Zimmermann, A. E., Church, M., & Hassan, M. A. (2008).
-Video-based gravel transport measurements with a flume mounted light table.
-Earth Surface Processes and Landforms, 33, 2285–2296. https://doi.org/10.1002/esp.1675
+Video-based gravel transport measurements with a flume mounted light table. *Earth Surface Processes and Landforms*, 33, 2285–2296. https://doi.org/10.1002/esp.1675